ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-sim-units.md

 ### Electromagnetic units

-We inherit the electromagnetic unit system from the older versions of Tristan.
+We inherit the electromagnetic unit system from the older versions of `Tristan`.
 As the story goes, "it is best described as a hybrid between Gaussian and rationalized MKSA systems".
 To understand the unit system, let us consider Maxwell's equations in an arbitrary electromagnetic system of units

 <div>
 $$